How do recruitment agencies find candidates?

 Modern recruitment agencies lean heavily on web-based candidate attraction strategies.
 LinkedIn is a popular choice, but there's also direct website applications, job boards, and other online sourcing methods to work with.

 In-person events and networking now must compete with online, mobile-friendly methods.
 But recruiters and agencies still have a lot to gain from building one-on-one relationships here.

 Let's take a closer look at how some of these candidate attraction methods work.

 LinkedIn has a strong claim to be the number one choice for recruiters and hiring managers everywhere.
 As a social network dedicated to professional networking, content sharing and posts with open roles, there are plenty of opportunities to find talent here.

 On LinkedIn, recruiters are likely to invest in Premium accounts with features that help their search.
 They'll use targeted keyword searches and review candidate's profiles for job title, description, or location to help find the right match, as well as building more connections using the InMail functionality

 Direct website applications

 Recruitment agencies have one of the best candidate attraction strategies right under their roof: their recruitment website.
-Many recruitment agency websites will have a job board embedded on the website with a list of open roles they are seeking applicants for.
-Potential candidates can filter and view roles, then apply by uploading their CV via a drag-and-drop function, LinkedIn profile connection, or through a candidate portal.
+Many recruitment agency websites will have job search functionality that candidates can use to filter and view roles, then apply by uploading their CV via a drag-and-drop function, LinkedIn profile connection, or through a candidate portal.

 For direct website applications to work as a candidate attraction strategy, jobseekers need to first find the website.
 That's how a strong recruitment SEO strategy leads to better candidate attraction.
 With best practice in place - targeting keywords, refreshing the website, Google for Jobs optimisation, and other methods - a recruitment website will be visible to the right talent.